Australia 17 min

 • Notify the government of any business changes within 28 days

-It isn’t mandatory to open a separate business bank account, but it’s generally recommended as a way to simplify your business income and expense accounting.
+It isn’t mandatory to open a separate business bank account, but it’s generally recommended to simplify your business income and expense accounting.

-To ensure you’re classified correctly, discuss your role and responsibilities with your client and review the working arrangement regularly.
-If you’re not sure what you should be classified as, the Australian Fair Work Ombudsman clearly lays out the differences between employees and contractors.
+To make sure you’re classified correctly, discuss your role and responsibilities with your client and review the working arrangement regularly.
+If you’re not sure what you should be classified as, the Australian Fair Work Ombudsman clearly sets out the differences between employees and contractors.
 If your role with your client begins to resemble that of an employee, you can discuss the possibility of converting to employee status to avoid misclassification (see the next section).

 For further information, Remote has developed a comprehensive guide to employee and independent contractor classification.